Adding medicine page

 What we learned

 We are very grateful that we were able to gain experience with different technologies.
-It was our first time creating an app with Android Studio, our first time using openFDA, and our first time using Firebase to store data.
+It was our first time using openFDA, and our first time using Firebase to store data.
 With these new skills under our belts, we’ll be going home on Sunday excited about the possibilities for our future projects.

 What's next for Med-Data